 The department requires master's students (at their expense) to obtain professional counseling liability insurance within the first semester of the program.
 Students can apply for Professional Liability Insurance through professional organizations (for example, as listed on the ACA web site at www.counseling.org).
 Fees for professional liability insurance obtained through professional organizations are in addition to the organization's membership fees.
-Students must provide a copy of their insurance certificate to Coreen Bukowski (coreen.bukowski@marquette.edu) by the semester before they begin Practicum.
+Students must provide a copy of their insurance certificate to Coreen Bukowski (coreen.bukowski@marquette.edu) by October 30th.